The new UCSF School of Pharmacy doctor of pharmacy (PharmD) curriculum will launch with the class entering the program in 2018.

 - Explore advanced postgraduate training … and ultimately unite their pharmacy expertise in new ways with further advanced pharmacy training and training in other fields

 - Lead pharmacy forward into the unknown … with confidence

-The new curriculum expects graduates to apply the PharmD in new ways.
+The new curriculum encourages graduates to apply the PharmD in new ways.

 This new curriculum prepares students to drive the profession forward into a new frontier of expanded pharmacy practice, where pharmacists help meet the nation’s primary care needs, and into fields—from law to public health—where the expertise of the pharmacist has tremendous potential to benefit patient care and health outcomes in unprecedented ways.

 We encourage graduates of the new curriculum to use their PharmD degrees in new ways by building on their pharmacy expertise with additional advanced training.
 Our PharmD graduates may choose to move on to additional advanced pharmacy practice training through a pharmacy residency, or to an advanced degree program in another field (PhD, MPH, JD, MS).
 Or they may unite the advanced degrees they hold upon entering the PharmD program with their newly earned PharmDs.